 When you go to the doctor, he or she reviews your symptoms to make a medical diagnosis.
 You may need scans, blood work, and other testing to make or confirm a diagnosis, and might need to see a specialist.
 You assume when you follow the right steps, that you will receive the diagnosis and medical care you need.
 But, what happens when a doctor fails to recognize a potentially serious ailment?
 If your health care team fails to make an accurate diagnosis, the consequences can be disastrous—or even deadly.

-Victims of medical mistakes and doctor negligence can turn to the experienced attorneys at Schochor and Staton, P.A., Baltimore and Washington D.C.’s premier medical malpractice law firm.
+Victims of medical mistakes and doctor negligence can turn to the experienced attorneys at Schochor, Staton, Goldberg and Cardea, P.A., Baltimore and Washington D.C.’s premier medical malpractice law firm.
 We take a personal interest in your case, treating each client like an individual, not a case number.

 About Failure to Diagnose Cases